Herbalife Ltd. HLF

 - Recognize that the FTC's factual findings constitute a pyramid scheme under Koscot/Omnitrition/Vemma precedents

-- Enforce 'Profitable Retail Sales' compensation rule that eliminates distributor incentive to participate
+- Enforce the 'Profitable Retail Sales' compensation rule that removes the incentive to become a distributor

 - Work with regulators in 90 other countries to replicate FTC requirements globally